What is SEO?

 Some strategies or techniques for Offsite SEO include, but are not limited to, the following:

 - Quality Backlinks.
 Not all backlinks are created equal.
-The wrong ones can cause your site to be put in “time-out in Google’s sandbox” for example.
-Like a car stuck in the sand, it’s not easy to get out.
+The wrong ones can cause your site to be put in “time-out in Google’s sandbox,” for example.
+It’s not easy to get out like a car stuck in the sand.

 - Social Media links pointing to your website.

-- Your website pointing to your social media sites.
+- Your website points to your social media sites.

 - Articles and Blog posts on sites other than your own.